Syd Barrett: Creative impact

-Barrett wrote most of Pink Floyd's early material.
+Barrett wrote most of Pink Floyd's early material, and their producer, Norman Smith compared him favourably with John Lennon in his memoir: "Syd Barrett could write like John.
+I've said it before.
+He wasn't quite as good as John, and I am talking about a Syd on top form with 'See Emily Play'.
+But he would have developed.
+Definitely!
+In time he would have got even better."
+Jimmy Page never saw Barrett play with the Floyd, but was a fan of the early group's music, telling an interviewer, "Syd Barrett's writing with the early Pink Floyd was inspirational.
+Nothing sounded like Barrett before Pink Floyd's first album.
+There were so many ideas and so many positive statements.
+You can really feel the genius there, and it was tragic that he fell apart.
+Both he and Jimi Hendrix had a futuristic vision in a sense."
 According to critic Steven Hyden, even after Barrett left the band, Barrett's spirit "haunted" their records, and their most popular work "drew on the power of what Barrett signified".

 Barrett was an innovative guitarist, using extended techniques and exploring the musical and sonic possibilities of dissonance, distortion, feedback, the echo machine, tapes and other effects; his experimentation was partly inspired by free improvisation guitarist Keith Rowe of the group AMM, active at the time in London.
-One of Barrett's trademarks was playing his guitar through an old echo box while sliding a Zippo lighter up and down the fret-board to create the mysterious, otherworldly sounds that became associated with the group.
-Barrett was known to have used Binson delay units to achieve his trademark echo sounds.
-Daevid Allen, founder member of Soft Machine and Gong, cited Barrett's use of slide guitar with echo as a key inspiration for his own "glissando guitar" style.
+Rowe would lay the guitar flat on a table and, among other things, would run ball bearings, metal rulers, coins, or knives along the strings.
+AMM and Pink Floyd played several gigs together from early 1966 to early 1967, and Barrett even attended the recording session for the group's debut album, "AMMMusic", in June 1966.
+One of Barrett's trademarks was playing his guitar through an old echo box while sliding a Zippo lighter up and down the fret-board.
+Barrett used Binson delay units to achieve his trademark echo sounds.

-Barrett's recordings both with Pink Floyd and in later solo albums were delivered with a strongly British-accented vocal delivery, specifically that of southern England.
+Barrett's vocal recordings both with Pink Floyd and in later solo albums were delivered in his southern English accent.
 He was described by Guardian writer Nick Kent as having a "quintessential English style of vocal projection".
 David Bowie said that Barrett, along with Anthony Newley, was the first person he had heard sing rock or pop music with a British accent.

 Barrett's free-form sequences of "sonic carpets" pioneered a new way to play the rock guitar.
 He played several different guitars during his tenure, including an old Harmony hollowbody electric, a Harmony acoustic, a Fender acoustic, a single-coil Danelectro 59 DC, several different Fender Telecasters and a white Fender Stratocaster in late 1967.
 A silver Fender Esquire with mirrored discs glued to the body was the guitar he was most often associated with and the guitar he "felt most close to".
 The mirrored Esquire was traded for a black Telecaster Custom, in 1968.
 Its whereabouts are currently unknown.